George Goehring: Early life and career

 While at Joy Music he also co-wrote songs for “one-hit wonders,” including Diane Ray's “Please Don't Talk to the Lifeguard”, with lyrics by Sylvia Dee, who also wrote “Too Young” and “The End of the World”.
 The words and music for the song "Hootenanny" (1963) were written by a collaboration of Goehring, Eddie V. Deanem, and Peg Horther.
 Not every song was a hit single: Elvis’ "Suppose" appeared in Speedway and soundtrack album but was not released as a single and Dion's “Somebody Nobody Wants” was #103 on the Hot 100, immediately preceding the #1 song "Runaround Sue".

 In 1962, Goehring, Aaron Schroeder, and Wally Gold wrote "Half Heaven - Half Heartache"; sung by Gene Pitney.
-The song spent 12 weeks on the Hot 100, peaking at #12, and was #5 on the Middle Road charts, a pre-cursor to today's Adult Contemporary charts.
+The song spent 12 weeks on the Hot 100, peaking at #12, and was #5 on the Middle Road charts, a precursor to today's Adult Contemporary charts.
 In an interview with Dave McGrath for Gene Pitney's September 2001 fan newsletter, Goehring called it “the biggest thrill of my life...because Gene is my favorite male singer.”
 Pitney, known for numerous pop hits in the early 1960s, noted that “Half Heaven Half Heartache” was “one of his favorite songs to sing live.”
 The fan newsletter also noted the song's “unforgettable haunting melody...This breathtaking song of melancholy never fails to bring down the house at concerts.”
 Like “Lipstick On Your Collar,” it has been recorded by several artists, including Jane Olivor, David Cassidy and Rod MacDonald.

 Goehring also wrote "The Wonderful World of Love", with lyrics by Harry Weinstein, a Jewish-American lyricist.
 While the song was never recorded, the sheet music has survived into the 21st century, and remains in possession of Weinstein's descendants.